ryanrbart/ryanrbart.github.io/research/index.md

 ### Projected Climate Change Effects on Vegetation and Hydrology in California Chaparral and Sierran Conifer Ecosystems

 Rising temperatures associated with climate change, as well as more frequent disturbances such as fire, are increasing the likelihood of type conversion in many regions of the western U.S. For this project, we investigated how streamflow may respond to type conversion in the lower montane forest of the Sierra Nevada.
-We used the [Regional Hydro-Ecologic Simulation System (RHESSys)](https://github.com/RHESSys/RHESSys){:target="_blank"} model to simulate the effect of tree-to-shrub type conversion under a range of climate change scenarios at the [Southern Sierra Critical Zone Observatory](http://criticalzone.org/sierra/){:target="_blank"}.
+We used the [Regional Hydro-Ecologic Simulation System (RHESSys)](https://github.com/RHESSys/RHESSys){:target="_blank"} model to simulate the effect of tree-to-shrub type conversion under various climate change scenarios at the [Southern Sierra Critical Zone Observatory](http://criticalzone.org/sierra/){:target="_blank"}.
 For all simulations, field measurements of water use for different vegetation types were used to parameterize RHESSys.

 * Key collaborators: [Naomi Tague](http://www.bren.ucsb.edu/people/Faculty/christina_tague.htm){:target="_blank"}, [Max Moritz](https://www.eri.ucsb.edu/people/max-moritz){:target="_blank"}, [Sara Baguskas](http://www.sarabaguskas.com/){:target="_blank"}